 - Be competitive.
 The program design and levels are set considering the practices of similar companies with which the Company competes for talent. - Drive results.
-The program emphasizes variable, at-risk incentive award opportunities, which are payable only if specified goals are achieved.
-The largest part of the incentive award for NEO's is focused on long-term performance.
-The Company provides both annual and long-term incentive award opportunities, which depend on Company performance.
-These at-risk incentives traditionally represent approximately 65%-75% of the NEOs' targeted total direct compensation, with base salary representing the remaining 25-35%. - Reward individual performance.
-Salary, annual awards and long-term incentive awards are based on an individual's job level and performance against specified financial, operational, strategic and safety goals (as appropriate to the individual's position).
+The program emphasizes variable, at-risk incentive award opportunities, which are payable only if specified goals are achieved and include a balance of short-term and long-term incentive opportunities.
+The largest part of the incentive award for NEOs in fiscal year 2012 was focused on equity grants with short-term or no time-based restrictions and that are based on achievement of critical near-term goals which we believe will significantly impact the long-term performance of the Company.
+The Company also has in the past provided, and may from time to time in the future provide, long-term equity incentive award opportunities which depend on Company performance and which vest over multiple years.
+In light of the long-term equity incentive awards that currently remain outstanding for NEOs, and given the current environment, as the Company seeks to stabilize its near-term performance, the Committee believes it is appropriate to offer awards that align the financial incentives of executives with the near-term goals of stockholders.
+Therefore, we have implemented an incentive program that provides opportunities for discretionary equity awards based on achievement of critical near-term goals, long-term equity incentive awards of critical near-term goals, long-term equity incentive awards on achievement of critical near-term goals, long-term equity incentive awards of company performance.
+In total, these at-risk incentives traditionally represent approximately 60%-75% of the NEOs' targeted total direct compensation, with base salary representing the remaining 25-40%. - Reward individual performance.
+Salary, annual cash incentive awards and equity incentive awards are based on an individual's job level and performance against specified financial, operational, strategic or safety goals (as appropriate to the individual's position).
 The Committee also considers Company performance, the desired pay relationships among executive employees and market practices. - Emphasize stock ownership.
-Long-term incentive awards are delivered as equity and/or cash awards to senior executives.
-The Board of Directors has established guidelines covering Company Common Stock ownership by NEO's to encourage managing from a stockholder's perspective.
-The NEO's are expected to own Company Common Stock with a value equal to between two to three times their annual base salary.
+Incentive awards are delivered as equity and/or cash awards to senior executives.
+The Board of Directors has established stock ownership guidelines for the NEOs to encourage managing from a stockholder's perspective.
+The NEOs are expected to own Common Stock with a value equal to between two to three times their annual base salaries.
 For additional information, please see "Executive Stock Ownership Guidelines" below.

-The Committee believes these principles will reward and incentivize management to deliver increasing stockholder value over time, while helping the Company attract and retain top executive talent.
+The Committee believes these principles will reward and incentivize management to deliver on near-term and long-term business objectives and increase stockholder value over time, while helping the Company attract and retain top executive talent.